Jewish Tradition

 Does Judaism teach guardian angels?

-Jewish tradition includes many guardian-like motifs: protective angels, Michael as prince, angels of peace, and angelic accompaniment.
-It is not identical to later Christian personal guardian-angel doctrine.
+Jewish tradition includes guardian-like motifs: protective angels, Michael as prince, angels of peace, and angelic accompaniment.
+The stronger wording is "guardian motifs" unless a specific Jewish source is being named.

 What are angels called in Hebrew?